Licencing for GA Pilots and Mechanics

 - Provide assistance to the European Commission with regard to FCL-related questions and projects.

-What is the difference between the terms ‘FCL (Flight Crew Licensing)’ and ‘Aircrew’?
+What is the difference between the terms ‘FCL (Flight Crew Licencing)’ and ‘Aircrew’?

-‘Aircrew’ is the common term for ‘Flight Crew’ and ‘Cabin Crew’.
-The new Implementing Rules, which cover both flight crew and cabin crew, were published in Commission Regulation (EU) No 1178/2011 laying down technical requirements and administrative procedures related to civil aviation aircrew and in its amending Regulations (Regulations (EU) Nos 290/2012, 70/2014 and 245/2014 (further information is available here).
+‘Aircrew’ is the common term for the domains ‘Flight Crew’ and ‘Cabin Crew’, both of which are covered by Commission Regulation (EU) No 1178/2011 laying down technical requirements and administrative procedures related to civil aviation aircrew (the ‘Aircrew Regulation’).

 Annex I to the above-mentioned Aircrew Regulation contains the Implementing Rules for Flight Crew (Part-FCL).